 Sweet and Spicy Baked Sriracha Chicken Thighs

-Sweet and Spicy Baked Sriracha Chicken Thighs are baked chicken thighs with a slightly-sweet and spicy Sriracha-flavored glaze, and this chicken makes an easy dairy-free dinner that’s also low-carb, Keto, low-glycemic, dairy-free, and gluten-free if you choose gluten-free soy sauce.
+Sweet and Spicy Baked Sriracha Chicken Thighs use sweetener to create a sweet and spicy Sriracha-flavored glaze, and this easy dinner is dairy-free and gluten-free (with gluten-free soy sauce).
 Use Chicken Recipes to find more recipes like this one.

 This recipe for Sweet and Spicy Baked Sriracha Chicken Thighs is one that I worked on with my niece Kara, and it took us a few tries to get just the right combination of ingredients to make the sweet-spicy glaze to brush on the chicken.
 Along the way we discovered that it doesn’t really take much sauce brushed on chicken to add amazing flavor, and the sauce sticks to the chicken much better if you simmer it to thicken and concentrate the flavor while the chicken does a quick 20 minutes in the oven.

 I also got pretty good at using my kitchen shears to trim the bone-in chicken thighs and cut away the pocket of fat that thighs have on the underneath side; highly recommend that method or keep a bit more fat if you prefer.
-For South Beach Diet fans, I’m pretty sure that pocket of fat is why the South Beach Diet has advised against using thighs, but I think if you carefully trim the fat away, thighs are still be a healthy choice, and they stay much more moist than breasts do in a recipe for baked chicken.
+Even for South Beach Diet fans, I think if you carefully trim the fat away, thighs are still be a South Beach friendly choice, and they stay much more moist than breasts do in a recipe for baked chicken.

 Low-Carb Pepperoni Pizza Chicken Bake ~ Kalyn’s Kitchen